Below some of our suggestions for your visits and, if you want to see more ... allow us to repeat it ... come and visit us!

 An other curiosity linked to Foligno is the printing of the first edition of the Divine Comedy in 1472.

-Foligno is also famous for the two Giostre della Quintana in June and September, a medioeval horse gaiming.
+Foligno is also famous for the two Giostre della Quintana in June and September, an exciting medieval horse gaiming.

 Other places to visit nearby: